rambleraptor/api-linter/docs/rules/0127/http-template-pattern.md

 ## Details

-This rule ensures that `google.api.http` path template variables that represent a resource name match one of the resource name patterns of the resource that the field being referenced represents.
+This rule ensures that `google.api.http` path template variables that represent a resource path match one of the resource path patterns of the resource that the field being referenced represents.

 ## Examples